 Connie Brown and her Studio

 Here at Redstone Studios, I paint one-of-a-kind wall maps on canvas for private clients, companies and organizations.
-In my twenty five years as a map artist, I’ve mapped regional and global travels, treks, safaris, road trips, weddings, honeymoons, properties, retreats, life histories, family migrations, school campuses, inns, historic districts, environmental regions.
+In my thirty years as a map artist, I’ve mapped regional and global travels, treks, safaris, road trips, weddings, honeymoons, properties, retreats, life histories, family migrations, school campuses, inns, historic districts, environmental regions.
 My clients commission me to celebrate journeys, accomplishments, and beloved places, sometimes as special gifts for their partners, children, parents, friends, or colleagues, or (in the case of companies and organizations) as public art.
 Some maps portray high adventure in exotic locations; others celebrate the quiet pleasures of retreat and relaxation; still others commemorate special events.
 Whatever the case, all of them celebrate not just geography but human spirit as well.

 Each map I make tells a story.
 One, entitled “It’s a Jungle Out There,” shows the travels of a couple who circled the globe at the equator, looking at animal species; another documents a couple’s journey to China to pick up their adoptive baby girl.
 I’ve mapped Civil War experiences for the great-grandchildren of soldiers, a tiger reserve in India for a documentary filmmaker, a turkey plantation in Alabama, a wedding week in Tuscany, a private pilot’s trip from Nantucket to Cape Town, an antique-car rally in British Columbia, a birdwatcher’s trip to Antarctica, an Oregon family’s annual summer vacation in the Cascades, New England country homes and Texas ranches.
 Each one is unique.